 Squirrels live in a wide range of habitats, including forests, urban parks, residential yards, and even inside homes.
-They build nests in trees, burrows, attics, and other sheltered spaces where they can safely store food and raise their young.
+Squirrels live in forests, parks, yards, and sometimes inside homes.

 What Types of Environments Do Squirrels Prefer?